Wrelks-Quantum/wrelks.github.io/_posts/2021-2-2-minecraft-challenge-plugins.markdown

 * Mobs are given damage buffs
 * Zombies have a **100%** chance to spawn with an Iron Chestplate and Iron Sword
     * Zombies have a **100%** chance to drop their Iron Chestplates
-* Creeper Explosions are buffed
+* Creeper Explosions are buffed-->